|PURCHASE DARTMOOR'S TORS AND ROCKS|

 My mind made up, I mentioned my intentions here on this blog and social media and Phil Sorrell, creator of a walking website called Social Hiking, expressed an interest in adding the information to the site.
 The concept of this marvellous website is simple.
 It provides a forum where, with the aid of various different tracking devices, hikers can literally share their adventure on a live map, and interact with the viewer through tweets, photos and audio.

-As we diligently tick off each tor, there have had to be a few adjustments to the odd grid reference, tweaks that will likely continue until one of us has completed the list.
+As we diligently tick off each tor, there have had to be a few adjustments to the odd grid reference, tweaks that will likely continue as new tors are added to the list.
 For me, a highlight to our efforts is that we have sparked an interest in Dartmoor among hikers more accustomed to the more mountainous areas in the north, and they are keen to experience the National Park.
 Lured by the thrill of another list of peaks to tick off, no doubt!

 What I have also learnt from Tor Bagging this year is that whilst it is the goal that draws you in, it isn't all about tick lists and targets; the process slows your pace, encourages you to explore, introduces you to a greater awareness of the environment, and strengthens the passion you have for the place you are walking in.